KarimaBak/LSL-Mouse/README.md

 More detailed information: see in [DOC](/DOC/).

 -----
-Developed by Pierre JEAN (IMT Mines Alès) and Denis MOTTET (Université Montpellier).
+Developed by Pierre JEAN (IMT Mines Alès) and Denis MOTTET (Université Montpellier) in collaboration with Makii MUTHALIB and Karima BAKHTI (CHU Montpellier) for the ReArm project (PHRIP-18-0731) funded by the French Ministry of Health.